-Figure 6; Summary of the existing Ensembl Regulatory Build pipeline: experimental data and external annotations are all integrated into a central annotation database. datasets.
-We will extend our current pipeline to integrate as well DNA modifications and eRNA peaks to cover a greater breadth of experiments.
+Figure 5: Summary of the existing Ensembl Regulatory Build pipeline: experimental data and external annotations are all integrated into a

+DNA modifications and eRNA peaks to cover a greater breadth of experiments.

 The different epigenomes will be annotated with rich metadata to characterize all possible parameters: cell type, tissue, treatment, age, etc. We will pursue our active collaboration with the Experimental Factor Ontology (EFO) (Malone, PMID 20200009) team to ensure that this fine-grained representation of our data can be efficiently searched.